IcyRocket/HermanStarPl4net/README.md

 ## How to use the website
 This is my first encounter with React and making a full-stack application, therefore the quality isn't really good.
-If you open two tabs on your webbrowser and log in with different users you will be able to chat local on your machine.
+If you open two tabs on your webbrowser and log in with different users you will be able to chat locally on your machine.
+Here are all the paths in my project: /Register, /home.